ngkangting/CSS-Grid/README.md

 ## CSS Grid Terminology

 Before diving into the concepts of CSS Grid, it is important to understand the terminology as the terms are conceptually similar.
-Thus, to avoid confusion, it is worthwhile spending a few minutes understanding CSS Grid Terminology.
+Thus, to avoid confusion, it is worthwhile spending a few minutes understanding the CSS Grid Terminology.

-- Grid Container
+### Grid Container

-- Grid Item
+### Grid Item

-- Grid Line
+### Grid Line

-- Grid Track
+### Grid Track

-- Grid Cell
+### Grid Cell

-- Grid Area
+#### Grid Area

 ## Getting Started with CSS Grid